 After considering the community feedback and our financial position, Council resolved to proceed with scenario two that will require an 18% Special Rate Variation over three years and a \$5.5m per year reduction in our budget.
-We have now submitted our application to the Independent Pricing and Regulatory Tribunal and we are awaiting their determination - likely in June.
-The budget that is included in this draft Operational Plan is based upon the 18% increase being approved for 2023-24.
+In June 2023, the Independent Pricing and Regulatory Tribunal announced that Council's Special Rate Variation application was approved for three years.
+The budget that is included in this Operational Plan is based upon a 18% rate increase for 2023-24.